tier6tank/doubles/dupfinder/readme.txt

 Windows: simply copy the executable (dbl.exe) and the cygwin1.dll file (if present)
          for example to C:\windows, so that you can call it from the commandline from every directory

-Unix:    copy the executable (dbl) to /bin, so that you can call it from every directory
+Unix:    copy the executable (dbl) to /bin, so that you can call it from every directory -- this is old information
+         due to wxWidgets overhead --

 USAGE:
 -------

 From the commandline, simply type dbl <path1> <path2> <...> to search the dirtectories and subdirectories for duplicates.
 The output can be redirected to a file.
-Please avoid such things like "dbl /path1 /path1" or "dbl /path1/path2 /path1".
-If you specify directly or indirectly directories twice or more on the commandline, the files in these directories are compared with themselves.
-Up to now, I did'nt fix this problem, but it will probably later be fixed.

-TODO:
+TODO/IDEAS:
 -----
 - Create a nice (os- and make-utitlity-independent?! if possible) makefile
 + See wxWidget's makefile-collection, this is very nice, for every compiler a special makefile!